-- Public access to the conversation of the meeting has been provided to the extent reasonably possible. - Notice is given of the meeting time, date, place and tentative agenda as soon as reasonably possible, pursuant to Code of Iowa Section 21.4. - Minutes are kept of the meeting and must include a statement explaining why a meeting in person was impossible or impractical.
+- Public access to the conversation of the meeting has been provided to the extent reasonably possible. - Notice is given of the meeting time, date, place and tentative agenda as soon as reasonably possible, pursuant to Code of Iowa Section 21.4. - Minutes are kept of the meeting and note that the meeting was conducted electronically.